eosfor/PSGraph/docs/Add-Vertex.md

     Add-Vertex -Vertex $p -Graph $g
 }
 ```
-In this example $ps variable contains a list of processes.
-This list is then converted into a set of  Psgraph.PSGraphVertex objects and each of these objects then added to a graph $g as a vertex

 ### Example 2

+In this example new graph class is derived from Psgraph.PSGraphVertex exported from the module.
+This type is used as a base type because it contains all neccessary metadata which is needed to export graph into the DOT language format.
+Exported file then can be used by graphviz utility to visualize the graph.

 ```powershell code
 class process : Psgraph.PSGraphVertex {
     [string]$ProcessName